Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Evaluating Statistical Similarity

 FID and perplexity have been empirically found to correlate well with the human perceptual evaluation of image and text realism.
 Since human perceptual evaluation is relatively uniform in computer vision and natural language, FID and perplexity are among the most commonly used metrics for model evaluation in their respective fields.
 In other fields, like design, the perception of realism is much more varied.
 This non-uniformity, alongside other challenges like data modality, may preclude any generalizable design-specific statistical distance metric from rising to prominence.

 Instead, practitioners should evaluate the viability of applying domain-specific methods to design problems on a case-by-case basis.
 For example, when evaluating similarity in a structural topology generation problem, one may consider using image-based metrics like FID, KID, and IS, which utilize a pre-trained image classifier.
 These pre-trained image classifiers are often trained on ImageNet, a large computer vision dataset~\cite{deng2009imagenet}.
 Accordingly, these metrics are highly biased towards ImageNet~\cite{barratt2018note}.
 For example, even when evaluating models trained on CIFAR-10, a very similar natural image dataset, researchers have found that inception score significantly misrepresented model performance~\cite{rosca2017variational}.
-At the beginning of Section~\ref{background}, we shared an anecdote about a practitioner considering whether to evaluate generated structural topologies using FID.
-In a case like this, it is uncertain whether the low-dimensional latent representations extracted from a network trained on animal or food images in ImageNet would contain any useful information about structural topologies, making metrics like FID a dubious choice for this type of problem.
-Therefore, practitioners must be cautious about applying image-based metrics in other domains and carefully evaluate their suitability.
+If practitioners use FID to evaluate structural topologies (an evaluation choice with precedent~\cite{regenwetter2022deep}), they will likely incur even greater bias\footnote{It is uncertain whether the low-dimensional latent representations extracted from a network trained on animal or food images in ImageNet would contain any useful information about structural topologies.}.
+Therefore, practitioners must be cautious about adopting pre-trained metrics from non-design domains and carefully evaluate their suitability.

-In general, statistical distance metrics are excellent tools to evaluate similarity, but are often challenging to estimate in high-dimensional problems.
-They are often necessary for many design generation problems, to ensure that the generated designs are similar to the training data.
+In general, statistical distance metrics are excellent tools to evaluate similarity and ensure that generated designs are similar to the training data, but are often challenging to estimate in high-dimensional problems.
+When design data is similar to natural image datasets or natural text corpora, off-the-shelf variants of statistical divergence methods can be effectively used.
 However, when reliably estimating statistical distance is infeasible or when practitioners desire more nuance in evaluating similarity, they can instead turn to a variety of other methods, which we present in the following subsections.